What Do Agricultural Inspector Do?

 - Food Inspector

 - Tree Inspector

-In the United States, there were 15,600 jobs for Agricultural Inspector in 2016.
+There were about 15,600 jobs for Agricultural Inspector in 2016 (in the United States).
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Agricultural Inspector by 2026.
 The BLS estimates 2,200 yearly job openings in this field.